bonnetn/incredibly-simple-web-authentication/README.md

 The proxy will also attach headers to the request so your backend can identify the user.
 You can use `X-AUTH-SUB` which is the [Universally unique identifier (UUID)](https://en.wikipedia.org/wiki/Universally_unique_identifier) of the user.
 The email and username will also be attached as headers.

+You will also get all the roles of the user for that realm using the `X-AUTH-ROLES` header (admin, moderator, user...).

 The good thing about this proxy is that if you get a call to your backend, you already know that it is authenticated and you do not have to add any code to verify that.
 You can focus on writing your business logic.